Guided Assessments

 A tool that created more problems than it solved

-In 2024, DaVita launched Care Pathways—an EHR-native application meant to help registered nurses (RNs) and care team members provide appropriate follow-up after a patient’s hospitalization.
-The idea was sound: guide clinical outreach to reduce repeat hospital visits and improve long-term outcomes.
+In 2024, DaVita launched Care Pathways, an EHR-native application intended to help Registered Nurses (RNs) & other care team members to provide relevant follow-up actions after a patient's hospitalization.

-RNs found the experience overwhelming—bloated with redundant questions, disorganized sections, and an overreliance on free-text responses.
-Instead of enabling care, it drained time and created friction.
+RNs found the user experience overwhelming—bloated with redundant questions, disorganized clinical sections, and an over reliance on free-text responses.

 "Is this a tool or a threat?"